Why isn’t Zotero detecting my existing Google Docs citations?

 To restore unlinked citations, you have two options:

 - Use the Google Docs version history and restore to an earlier version of the document before the citation was unlinked.
 The version history can be found under Google Docs → File → Version History → “See version history”.
-Note that the warning about unlinked citations will show up on the next operation after the operation that caused the problem, so restoring to a previous version that doesn't show unlinked citations isn't sufficient — you need to press Refresh in the Zotero menu and confirm that the warning doesn't reappear.
+Note that the warning about unlinked citations will show up on the next operation after the operation that caused the problem, so restoring to a previous version that doesn't immediately show citations as unlinked isn't sufficient — you need to press Refresh in the Zotero menu and confirm that the warning doesn't reappear.
 If it does, revert to an earlier version.

 - Use the Zotero plugin to reinsert the missing unlinked citations.